Mass Spectrometry

 We utilise three techniques for mass spectrometric based relative protein quantification.
 Differential protein expression can be performed using either an isotope labelling technology (ThermoScientific TMT reagents), Stable Isotope Labelling by Amino acids in cell Culture (SILAC), which relies on metabolic incorporation of the quantitative label or a completely “label free” approach.

-The development of new mass spectrometric-based methods is essential in order ensure that the LMB remains at the forefront of biological research.
+The development of new mass spectrometric-based methods is essential in order to ensure that the LMB remains at the forefront of biological research.
 The group undertakes independent research to create new mass spectrometric technologies and we collaborate with LMB groups and external laboratories to develop and apply these bespoke methods to answer important biological questions.
 The major theme of research within the facility involves the development of Structural Proteomic methods for characterising protein/protein and protein/nucleotide interactions.
 Major efforts involve the use of chemical cross-linking to investigate both transient and stable interactions within protein complexes, and hydrogen deuterium exchange-MS (HDX-MS) for the elucidation of protein-protein, protein-nucleotide and protein-ligand interactions.

 Selected Papers